 17. Lappalanjärvi - Kuusaanlampi 12 km

 The section between Lake Saimaa and Kannuskoski consists of beautiful lakes and short slow moving rivers.
-From Kannuskoski to Kouvola the route is dominated by river with few smaller lakes.
-After Kannuskoski the current is getting faster with some rapids on the way.
+From Kannuskoski to Kouvola the route mostly the river with a few smaller lakes along the way.
+After Kannuskoski the current flows faster with some rapids on the way.

 FROM LAKE SAIMAA TO KANNUSKOSKI

-First kilometers of the route goes along Lake Saimaa with several route options to choose from.
-This sections is characterized by several rocky island and summer cottages by the lake.
-Open waters of Saimaa end at cape Orjainniemi, where the route turns left and continues towards a narrow Kähönsalmi strait.
-After passing under road 13 from Lappeenranta to Mikkeli route continues towards a narrow and dark watered Lake Jängynjärvi.
-Next bigger open water area is at Lake Kivijärvi where route continues westward along nice beach at cape Sarviniemi to Hartunsalmi bridge.
-From here it is only a short distance to reach the services in Jurvala and Luumäki.
-Route continues westward to Lake Ala-Kivijärvi and Lake Kelkjärvi, where you can spot old log floating constructions.
-Lake Tuohtiainen is the last lake before reaching Kannuskoski village.
+The first kilometers of the route follow along Lake Saimaa with several route options to choose from.
+This section is characterized by several rocky island and summer cottages by the lake.
+The open waters of Saimaa end at the cape Orjainniemi, where the route turns left and continues towards the narrow Kähönsalmi strait.
+After passing under the road 13 from Lappeenranta to Mikkeli, the route continues towards the narrow and dark watered Lake Jängynjärvi.
+The next bigger open water area is Lake Kivijärvi where the route continues westward along the nice beach at the cape Sarviniemi to Hartunsalmi bridge.
+Thereon it is only a short distance to reach the services in Jurvala and Luumäki.
+The route continues westward to Lake Ala-Kivijärvi and Lake Kelkjärvi, where you can spot old log floating constructions.
+Lake Tuohtiainen is the last lake before reaching the Kannuskoski village.

 FROM KANNUSKOSKI TO KOUVOLA

-Kannuskoski village offers good opportunity to refill food supplies since the village is only a short walking distance from the route.
-From Kannuskoski there is Lake Ruokojärvi before more remote areas and faster moving water of Kyykoski and Sulunkoski rapids.
-Route continues in forest landscape past Vääntäjän tila, offering accommodation and equipment rentals.
-Ahead is Lake Immasenjärvi before Pajukoski rapid and Lake Tirvajärvi.
-Kuirinvirta River takes you from Lake Tirvajärvi to Lake Kepsunjärvi, where is a beautiful rest area at cape Jaakonniemi, offering a good place for a break before crossing Lake Rapojärvi.
-At Rapojärvi the route continues south towards beautiful Jyräänkoski Rapids flowing in nice forest landscape to Lake Käyrälampi known from its beautiful sandy beaches and Camping area.
-This is the alternative ending spot for the route.
-Option is to continue through Jokelanjoki River, Lake Lappalanjärvi and Harjunjoki River before reaching Kymijoki River and Kuusaanlampi lean-to shelter.
-Kymijoki is a big river and the current can be strong at times, even though there are no actual rapids on this section of Kymijoki River.
+Kannuskoski village offers a good opportunity to refill food supplies as the village is only a short walking distance from the route.
+After Kannuskoski there is still Lake Ruokojärvi before the more remote areas and faster moving water of Kyykoski and Sulunkoski rapids.
+The route continues in a forest landscape past Vääntäjän tila, offering accommodation and equipment rentals.
+Ahead is Lake Immasenjärvi before Pajukoski rapids and Lake Tirvajärvi.
+Kuirinvirta River takes you from Lake Tirvajärvi to Lake Kepsunjärvi, where there is a beautiful rest area at cape Jaakonniemi, offering a good place for a break before crossing Lake Rapojärvi.
+At Rapojärvi, the route continues south towards the beautiful Jyräänkoski Rapids flowing in nice forest landscape to Lake Käyrälampi, which known from its beautiful sandy beaches and camping area.
+This is an alternative ending spot for the route.
+Another option is to continue through the Jokelanjoki River, Lake Lappalanjärvi and the Harjunjoki River before reaching the Kymijoki River and Kuusaanlampi lean to shelter.
+Kymijoki is a big river and the current can be strong at times, even though there are no actual rapids on this section of the Kymijoki River.